codeforamerica/autoclearance/README.md

 Create a new keypair through the AWS console for SSH access to the bastion.
 Safely store the keyfile.
 Generate a publickey for your `varfile` by running `ssh-keygen -y -f /path/to/private_key.pem`.

+When the bastion is initially created, you will need to use these credentials to run the bastion setup script
+with: `./bastion_setup.sh <ip address>`, which creates individual user accounts and sets up logging to CloudWatch from the bastion.

 To apply Terraform settings, run: `terraform apply -var-file varfile`

 To push a new revision to Beanstalk: